EmilioPiscioneri/My-website/things-to-note.md

 - visibilityChanged event fires after descendants have also had visibilityChanged

 - To change a game objects stage object you do .SetStageObject()

+- For game objects, when they are added the "added" events will fire first before the child is positioned correctly under the object

+- The gravity calculations are done for absolute objects (or parent is scene or parent has physics not enabled ) so children don't have physics applied to them.
+Just keep note of that